rancher/rke2/docs/security/policies.md

 #### Network Policies

-When RKE2 is run with the `--profile=cis-1.5` argument, it will apply 2 network policies to the `kube-system`, `kube-public`, and `default` namespaces and applies associated annotations.
+When RKE2 is run with the `profile: cis-1.5` parameter, it will apply 2 network policies to the `kube-system`, `kube-public`, and `default` namespaces and applies associated annotations.
 The same logic applies to these policies and annotations as the PSPs.
 On start, the annotations for each namespace are checked for existence and if they exist, RKE2 takes no action.
 If the annotation doesn't exist, RKE2 checks to see if the policy exists and if it does, recreates it.

 The first policy applied is to restrict network traffic to only the namespace itself.
 See below.